coredns/deployment/kubernetes/Upgrading_CoreDNS.md

 Kubeadm will update CoreDNS for you as part of a Kubernetes cluster upgrade.
 In doing so, it will replace/reset any custom changes to your CoreDNS Deployment.
 For example, if you have increased the number of replicas in your deployment, after an upgrade it will be reset back to the default (2).
 Kubeadm will not however change your CoreDNS Configmap.
 If your CoreDNS Corefile contains any backward incompatible configurations, you’ll want to fix them manually before updating.

-The CoreDNS Deployments included with kubeadm 1.13 and earlier are not set up to do rolling updates, so it’s important to fix any backward incompatibilities before updating to 1.13 or earlier.
-For upgrades to 1.14 and later, the Deployment should be set up to do rolling updates.

-## Walkthrough - Manual Rolling Update of CoreDNS
+## Walkthrough - Manual Update of CoreDNS

 In this walkthrough, the initial version is CoreDNS 1.0.6, which supports the `startup` plugin, and I am upgrading to 1.1.0, which no longer supports the plugin.